IsaiaScope/Iso_Obsidian_2.0/GIT/prompt.md

 ```
 3. u can a more options to modify rendering information
 - [Cool Docs](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History)
--  **HASH CODE** TO USE IN COMMANDS LINE IS GOTTEN FROM %h (Shot versione off full commit id; than again commit id includes the hash part thai is the first one)
+-  **HASH CODE** TO USE IN COMMANDS LINE IS GOTTEN FROM %h (Short versione off full commit id; than again commit id includes the hash part that is the first one)
 ```console
 git log --pretty=format:"%h %s"
 ```